 - A convenient Raise Hand button gives students the chance to speak during class.

-- There is also a whiteboard.
+- There is also an online whiteboard.
 With its help you can effortlessly create, edit, and present learning content.

 - Breakout rooms facilitate small-group activities to promote collaborative learning.

 So, you just need to recognize the difference and embrace some new techniques!

 Basically, there are three key modes of interaction in the virtual classroom environment.

 This type of interaction occurs when students use varied types of learning resources.
 Offline, the learning process tends to be a passive experience.
 Students listen to lessons, take notes, and rarely participate.
 Online, on the other hand, learners must be able to comprehend a variety of learning materials and get used to multitasking.
 What you need to remember is that learners have enrolled in the class because of you.
 Your knowledge and persona are more compelling than a textbook.
 So, you need to immerse yourself in the virtual classroom session in order to help students better understand the content.
 Here are some tricks on how to infuse yourself into the course content:

 - Ensure a warm welcome.
 A new online teacher may overlook the importance of the first day in the virtual classroom.
 That is when the syllabus and course materials are explained and the participants are introduced.
 This overview is critical to streamlining the processes in this new and active online environment.
 Imagine that you are using blended online training, which is an approach that combines self-paced learning in a Learning Management System with Virtual Classroom training.
 While blended learning is most effective, the model involves multiple resources.
 A proper course introduction will avoid any confusion and will ensure a smooth start.

 - Similarly, short “Getting Started” intros at the beginning of each session will help you and your students make sense of the content that follows.